erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 ![Illustration of the relationship between the parameters of a CMG array and crane.](./figures/cmg-param-relationships.svg){ #fig:cmg-params }

-Beginning with the gyroscopes we have the moment of inertia of the rotor.
+Beginning with the gyroscopes, we have the moment of inertia of the rotor.
 This can be affected by the density of the material as well as the shape and size of the rotor.
-The simplest for are cylinders or for better mass utilization as close to a cylindrical shell as possible.
+The simplest form are cylinders with cylindrical shells providing better mass utilization.
-Another common design are spherical rotors which have a side benefit of causing less changes to the moment of inertia of the array/platform/spacecraft when rotated about their gimbal axis.
+Another common design are spherical rotors which have a side benefit of causing less changes to the moment of inertia in the array/platform/spacecraft when rotated about their gimbal axis.
 At high velocities rotors can experience significant forces, which needs to be taken into consideration when selecting the material and sizing the rotor.

 The moment of inertia and rotor speed give us the momentum for each gyroscope in the array.
 A naive approximation of the size of the momentum envelope can be obtained by summing the moments of all gyroscopes of the array.
 The actual envelope shape depends on the chosen array type and parameters.
-As discussed in the section on CMG envelopes we create asymmetric envelopes to match asymmetric torque requirements.
+As discussed in the section on CMG envelopes, one can utilize asymmetric envelopes to match asymmetric torque requirements.
-An array tasked predominantly with large part rotation could be designed to have its largest extend in the Z-axis whereas an array tasked with dampening would do the inverse.
+An array tasked predominantly with large-part rotation could be designed to have its largest extent in the Z-axis whereas an array tasked with dampening would prioritize the other axes.

 The size of the gyroscope motor is governed by the required velocity, desired spin up time and amount of friction in the system.
-If one is patient with the spin up and creates a low friction system (large gyroscopes often run inside of a vacuum to reduce drag) the gyroscopes motor can be very modest.
+If one is patient with the spin up and creates a low friction system (large gyroscopes often run inside of a vacuum to reduce drag) the gyroscopes' motor can be very modest.

 The moment of inertia of the rotor around the gimbal axis can also be used as an approximation for the sizing of the gimbal motors.
-While the gimbal motor also has to overcome the moment of inertia of the housing etc. the gyroscopes rotor will be the major contribution to the gimbals inertia.
+While the gimbal motor also has to overcome the moment of inertia of the housing etc. the gyroscopes rotor will be the major contributor to the gimbals inertia.
-As we saw in the simulations of the SPCMG during a dampening operation the sizing of the gimbal motors torque is dominated by two factors:
+As we saw in the simulations of the SPCMG, during dampening the sizing of the gimbal motor's torque is dominated by two factors:

 - required torque agility
 - reaction torque caused by the baserate